rock-solid/comment-form/readme.txt

 Features:
 * hide the url field (where commenters can leave their urls)
+* the message that emails are not published and which fields are required
+* insert custom text before the form

+== Installation ==

-Important notes:
+== Important Notes ==

 * the plugin works only, if your theme uses the standard WordPress comment form function

-== Installation ==
+* options that where submitted with the `comment_form` function in your template overwrite most of the plugin functions

 == Changelog ==